syncfusion-content/javascript-docs/js/Spreadsheet/Data-Presentation.md

 ## Sorting

-Sorting helps you to arrange the data in a particular order to a selected range of cells.
+Sorting helps you to arrange the data to particular order in a selected range of cells.
 You can use [`allowSorting`](http://help.syncfusion.com/js/api/ejspreadsheet#members:allowsorting "allowSorting") property to enable/disable sorting.

 You have following options in sorting.